mento-protocol/mento-core/README.md

 # Mento Core

 This repo contains the source code of the core smart contracts for the Mento protocol.
-The repository is built with foundry which is used for the compilation, testing and deployment of the smart contracts.
+The repository is built with foundry which is used for the compilation and testing of the smart contracts.

 ## What is Mento?